lturcinskas/flatland/README.md

-# flatland
+# CNN model for flatland dataset
-CNN model for flatland dataset
+We try to classify images from flatland dataset,which includes imagines of various geometric figures using CNN model.